Charles Foster (Ohio politician): Treasury Secretary

 Foster was unsuccessful in a bid to return to the House in 1890, but was appointed by Benjamin Harrison a year later to become Secretary of the Treasury upon the death of William Windom.
 Foster served out the remainder of Harrison's term before retiring.
 From 1891 to 1893, future Postmaster General Robert Wynne served as his personal secretary.

-During the transition, after Grover Cleveland won the presidential election, Harrison intimidated to the United States Congress that there was a pending economic crisis.
+During the transition, after Grover Cleveland won the presidential election, Harrison indicated to the United States Congress that there was a pending economic crisis.
 He also ignored the urging of individuals such as J.P.
 Morgan to take steps to reassure investors.
 One of the first clear signs of financial crisis came on February 20, 1893, twelve days prior to Cleveland's inauguration, when receivers were appointed for the Philadelphia and Reading Railroad, which had greatly overextended itself.
 Harrison and Foster did not take action, instead leaving the financial crisis at Cleveland's feet.
 Instead of addressing the economic crisis, Foster spent his final days as secretary posing for his official portrait.
 Republicans would ultimately go on to subsequently blame Cleveland for causing the economic downturn that he had, in actuality, inherited from the Republican Harrison.